← Academic re-test index

 Key findings

-Four observations from the re-test
+Five observations from the re-test

 Finding 01

 On the 2016 to 2026 window, the JT individual-stock momentum spread reaches +0.740 percent per month with the January observations excluded, at t = +2.67, which clears the conventional five percent threshold (|t| > 1.96).
-It is the only cell in the eighteen-cell results matrix where the post-2014 regime decisively rewards a momentum signal at journal-acceptable significance.
+It is the only cell in the eighteen-cell headline matrix where the post-2014 regime decisively rewards a stand-alone momentum signal at journal-acceptable significance.

 Finding 02